TronTram/TimeTracker/implementation_plan.md

   - **User Instructions**: Verify design system by viewing storybook-style examples in the development environment

 ## Section 2: Database Architecture & Prisma Setup
-- [ ] Step 3: Database Schema Design and Prisma Configuration
+- [x] Step 3: Database Schema Design and Prisma Configuration ✅
   - **Task**: Implement the complete database schema with all entities (User, Project, TimeSession, UserPreferences, Achievement, etc.) and configure Prisma with Supabase
   - **Files**: [8 files]
     - `prisma/schema.prisma`: Complete database schema with all models, relationships, and indexes